Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/06-designing-with-objects/README.md

 In many ways, these requirements are the most important part of the system.
 The SOW might contain irrelevant material; however, the requirements are the final representation of the system that must be implemented.
 All future documents in the software development process will be based on the requirements.

+### Developing a system prototype

+One of the best ways to make sure users and developers understand the system is to create a prototype.
+A prototype can be just about anything; however, most people consider the prototype to be a simulated user interface.
+By creating actual screens and screen flows, it is easier for people to get an idea of what they will be working with and what the system will feel like, sometimes these screens will be created in a UI/UX application like Figma.
+In any event, a prototype will almost certainly not contain all the functionality of the final system.

+Remember that you are not necessarily creating business logic (the logic/code behind the interface that actually does the work) when you build the prototype, although it is possible to do so.
+The look and feel of the user interface is a major concern at this point.
+Having a good prototype can help immensely when identifying classes.

+### Identifying the classes

+After the requirements are documented, the process of identifying classes can begin.
+From the requirements, one straightforward way of identifying classes is to highlight all the nouns.
+These tend to represent objects, such as people, places, and things.
+Don’t be too fussy about getting all the classes right the first time.
+You might end up eliminating classes, adding classes, and changing classes at various stages throughout the design.
+Take advantage of the fact that the design is an iterative process.
+As in other forms of brainstorming, get something down initially, with the understanding that the final result might look nothing like the initial pass.